 Do not repeat my mistakes, read this part very carefully and you will save yourself some money!

-When you board the train on Placa Espanya, there is just one train that goes to Montserrat direction, so far all clear here.
+When you board the Montserrat train on Placa Espanya, there is just one train that goes to Montserrat, so everything should be clear until now.

-But in order to get up to the mountain you need to get off the train at some point and then take either Cable Car either Rack Railway.
-Here is the schedule of both of them just in case (but you will probably not need it as the schedule of cable cars is aligned to the arrival time of the train from Barcelona).
+But in order to get up to the mountain, you need to get off the train at some point and then take either Cable Car, either Rack Railway.
+Here is the schedule for both of them just in case (but you will probably not need it as the schedule of the cable cars is aligned to the arrival time of the train from Barcelona).

 Depending on what you choose, you will need to get off in different stations.